YarNhoj/ss-RHCE/README.md

 	browse from host

 #Extend your server to host virtual site wwwx.example.com
--Doc Root should be in /var/www/virtual
+- Doc Root should be in /var/www/virtual
--copy from dir server1/pub/www.html as index.html
+- copy from dir server1/pub/www.html as index.html
--Harry should be able to write contents to /var/www/virtual
+- Harry should be able to write contents to /var/www/virtual mkdir /var/www/virtual gftp www.html mv www.html /var/www/virtual/index.html
-	mkdir /var/www/virtual
-	gftp www.html
-	mv www.html /var/www/virtual/index.html